hanzhang0116/draft-ssahib-xot-padding/draft-ssahib-xot-padding.md

 document are to be interpreted as described in BCP 14 {{RFC2119}} {{!RFC8174}}
 when, and only when, they appear in all capitals, as shown here.

+# Threat Model
+In the thread models, we assume the attackers are interested in a single zone, but the thread models can be generalized to any number of zones.

+## A primary server hosts multiple zones and persistent tcp connection is used
+If a primary server hosts multiple zones and persistent tcp connection is used for AXoT and IXoT of these zones, then the attackers can not tell the the length of AXoT nor IXoT for the zone to attack, because the attackers only see the encrypted streams and they cannot differentiate the streams for different zones.

+## A primary server hosts multiple zones and persistent tcp connection is not used
+If a primary server hosts multiple zones but persistent tcp connection is not used for AXoT and IXoT of these zones, then each AXoT and IXoT will be transfered in a new connections.
+When attackers see streams between the primary and secondary, it is not obvious which zone is being transfered because the primary hosts multiple zones.
+However, the attackers can query the SOA records for all the zones, and correlate the serial numbers with the size of streams, then they might be able to find out the zone.

+## A primary server hosts a single zone
+AXoT: Attackers can get the length of AXoT responses for the zone to attack.
+IXoT: Attackers can get the length of IXoT responses for the zone to attack.

 # Padding for AXoT

 As mentioned in {{I-D.draft-ietf-dprive-xfr-over-tls}}, the goal of padding AXoT responses would be two fold: